• Free shipping on all orders

 Jacktese Puppies

-The Jacktese is a hybrid breed.
-It is not officially recognized which means it is not an expensive breed to buy, but it also means that it can be difficult to locate breeders that have Jacktese puppies.
-When speaking to potential breeders, ask what generation the Jacktese is.
+The Jacktese is a new hybrid, and it can be difficult to locate breeders with Jacktese puppies.
+When speaking to potential breeders, ask about the generations of their Jacktese pups.

-First generation means that the puppy has been bred directly from Jack Russell and Maltese parents.
-Second generation means that it has been bred from two first-generation Jacktese parents, or one Jacktese parent and either a Maltese or Jack Russell.
+First-generation means that the puppy has been bred directly from Jack Russell and Maltese parents.
+Second-generation means that they have been bred from two first-generation Jacktese parents or one Jacktese parent and either a Maltese or Jack Russell.

 Meet the puppy and try to meet at least the mother before you buy.
-The puppy will rely on its mother for early social and behavioral cues, so you can learn a lot about the puppy’s potential characteristics by meeting the mother.
-The puppy itself should be alert and interested when you meet it, rather than nervous and hiding away.
+The puppy will rely on their mother for early social and behavioral cues, so you can learn a lot about the puppy’s potential characteristics by meeting the mother.
+The puppy should be alert and interested when you meet them rather than nervous and hiding away.

 Jacktese Side By Side